jamesplease/react-state-context/README.md

 We believe that we avoided introducing those new concepts while still getting a remarkably similar developer experience.
 Perhaps you will feel the same way!

-## Limitations

-Because it is built on top of React Context, the same problems that you encounter when using Context apply

 ## Contributing